 Native bees and butterflies are also important pollinators.

-• crustaceans – numerous species of crabs, crayfish, lobsters
+- crustaceans – numerous species of crabs, lobsters and crayfish including the swamp crayfish and the hinterland spiny crayfish

 Of the animals recorded on the Gold Coast, more than 72 are listed as threatened species which means they are at risk of becoming extinct.